aavgoustinos/EpigraphiCy/PAPER.md

 # Acknowledgements

-We thank the research team and technical collaborators of the *Venetian Inscriptions in Cyprus* project, whose work inspired the creation of EpigraphiCy.
+We thank the research team and technical collaborators of the *APAC LABS* at The Cyprus Institute.

 # Conflicts of Interest